DevExpress/devextreme-demos/JSDemos/Demos/DateBox/Overview/description.md

   Users can select the date from the calendar, or they can type in their own date value (in the required format).

   - *"time"*
-  Users can select from the time slots that lay in range from 12 AM to 11:30 PM with a step of 30 minutes, or they can type in their own values.
-Specify the [interval](/Documentation/ApiReference/UI_Components/dxDateBox/Configuration/#interval) property to set the different time step.
+  Users can select a time from a range between 12:00 AM and 11:30 PM at 30-minute intervals, or they can type in their own time value (in the required format).
+Specify the [interval](/Documentation/ApiReference/UI_Components/dxDateBox/Configuration/#interval) property to set the time interval.

   - *"datetime"*
   Users can select the date from the calendar and the time from the spin and dropdown editors.
 They can also choose the **Today** button.